justwillem/mod/README.md

 Excel, since I am a student I have access to Office 365, chances are if you are a student or work for a company that needs a lot of IT services you have access to this too.
 I am simply not going to link a way to purchase Excel as I also have moral qualms about giving more than the bare minimum financial support to Microsoft.
 In any case you can also use OpenOffice Calc, though I think you need to download the entirety of OpenOffice to get to that point (So it's not unlike Microsoft Office).

+A text editor like Notepad++, though I use the program Atom in conjunction with GitHub, since that is the environment I have decided to commit to.

 #.BMP Files, .DDS Files and photoshop